Our Response to Coronavirus

 - Emergency food boxes.
-Tens of thousands of emergency food boxes will allow people get the food they need via low-exposure curbside pickup.
+Tens of thousands of emergency food boxes will allow people to get the food they need via low-exposure curbside pickup.

 - Meals from Minnesota Central Kitchen (MCK).
-Local caterers and restaurateurs help us distribute thousands of meals per day at more than 50 sites run by meal program partners.
+Local caterers and restaurateurs collaborate with us to distribute thousands of meals per day at more than 50 sites run by meal program partners.
 More MCK sites have served over 1.7M meals since launching in March 2020.
 Learn more about MCK.

 - Access to SNAP (Food Stamps).
 Calls to our SNAP hotline more than doubled when the outbreak began and SNAP referrals remain almost 50% higher when compared to pre-COVID numbers.
 Learn more about our SNAP outreach work.

 - Extra measures to keep our teams and our food safe.
 We have stepped up our already rigorous cleaning routines.